††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (b) The program outcomes shall describe the expected competencies of the graduate.

-††††† (c) The program shall conduct an assessment to validate that identified outcomes have been achieved and provide evidence of improvement based on an analysis of those results.
+††††† (c) The program shall conduct an evaluation to validate that identified program outcomes have been achieved and provide evidence of improvement based on an analysis of those results.

 ††††† (4) Approval.